apache/nuttx/configs/README.txt

 configs/olimex-strp711
 	This port uses the Olimex STR-P711 board and a GNU arm-elf toolchain* under Linux or Cygwin.
 See the http://www.olimex.com/dev/str-p711.html" for further information.
-STATUS: Coding for the basic port -- serial console and system timer -- is complete but untested to problems I am having using OpenOCD with a wiggler clone JTAG.
+STATUS: Configurations for the basic OS test and NSH are complete and verified.

 configs/pjrc-8051
 	8051 Microcontroller.
 This port uses the PJRC 87C52 development system and the SDCC toolchain.
 This port is not quite ready for prime time.

+configs/pcblogic-pic32mx
+	This is the port of NuttX to the PIC32MX board from PCB Logic Design Co.
+	This board features the MicroChip PIC32MX460F512L.
+	The board is a very simple -- little more than a carrier for the PIC32 MCU plus voltage regulation, debug interface, and an OTG connector.
+	STATUS:  Code complete but testing has been stalled due to tool related problems (PICkit 2 does not work with the PIC32).

+confgis/qemu-i486
+	Port of NuttX to QEMU in i486 mode.
+This port will also run on real i486 hardwared (Google the Bifferboard).

 configs/rgmp
 	RGMP stands for RTOS and GPOS on Multi-Processor.
 RGMP is a project for running GPOS and RTOS simultaneously on multi-processor platforms.
 You can port your favorite RTOS to RGMP together with an unmodified Linux to form a hybrid operating system.
 This makes your application able to use both RTOS and GPOS features.

 	See http://rgmp.sourceforge.net/wiki/index.php/Main_Page for further information
 	about RGMP.

 configs/sim
 	A user-mode port of NuttX to the x86 Linux platform is available.